H-Mateus/NHS-Hack-day---mentoring-app/README.md

     - brief blurb about self (to be seen mentors/mentees)
     - protected characteristics (optional)

-# Noticiation post meeting
+# Notification post meeting

-2 Hours after a meeting is schdual led to end:
+2 Hours after a meeting is schedule led to end:
     - Both mentor and mentee receive a notification to provide feedback on meeting
         - Overall how satisfied with the meeting (1-10)
         - For mentee